-Whether or not approval of a procurement is required under Article 8.a., where appropriate, the grantee (including commercial organizations) is responsible for compliance with the procurement standards identified in 2 CFR § 200.318.
+The grantee (including commercial organizations) is responsible for compliance with the procurement standards identified in 2 CFR § 200.318.
 The grantee also is responsible for ensuring that the provisions contained in Appendix II of 2 CFR § 200 are made a part of any contract whose award amount exceeds the simplified acquisition threshold (currently \$150,000).

-See FAQ 200.110-6 of the Frequently Asked Questions for The Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR § 200 (dated November, 2014) regarding Effective Dates and Grace Period for Procurement.
+See FAQ 200.110-6 of the Frequently Asked Questions for The Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR § 200.
 See also FAQ 200.320-2 regarding Methods of Procurement - Sole Source for Research.